Dequantizing quantum machine learning models using tensor networks: Dequantization using classical MPS models

-In Fig. \ref{fig:noisy} (a), we observe that noise suppresses the entanglement of $\Cq$.
+In Fig.~\ref{fig:noisy}(a), we observe that noise can significantly wash away the entanglement of $\Cq$.
 For sufficiently large $\gamma$, the influence of noise overwhelms the entangling power of the circuit, resulting in a decrease in $S_2^{max}$ after a relatively small $L$.
-By comparing the $N=6$ and $N=9$ cases in Fig.~\ref{fig:noisy} (a) and comparing models of different sizes with fixed noise rates in Fig.~\ref{fig:noisy} (b), we observe that larger $N$ models experience more severe noise effects.
-Differences are quite huge.
-For instance, when $N = 6$, the decrease in $S_2^{max}$ is not particularly significant compared to the noiseless scenario, whereas when $N=11$, $S_2^{max}$ approaches 1 as $L$ increases.
-This observation suggests that, in situations where considerable noise is anticipated, employing a re-uploading model would help produce a larger coefficient set.
-Fig. \ref{fig:noisy} (c) supports the aforementioned claim through a comparison of the basis-equivalent $n_q=3$, 3 times re-uploading model and the $N=9$ parallel model.
-In the absence of noise, the parallel model generates a harder model.
-Still, in the presence of noise (with $\gamma=0.1$ in this instance), the re-uploading model generates a harder model as the total number of layers in trainable circuits increases.
+By comparing the $N=6$ and $N=9$ cases in Fig.~\ref{fig:noisy}(a) and comparing models of different sizes with fixed $\gamma$ in Fig.~\ref{fig:noisy}(b), we observe that larger $N$ experiences more severe noise effects, with significantly large entropy differences.
+For instance, when $N = 6$, the decrease in $S_2^{max}$ is not particularly significant until $L=24$, whereas when $N=11$, $S_2^{max}$ quickly tends to 1 quickly as $L$ approaches $24$.
+This finding suggests that, in situations where considerable noise is anticipated, employing a re-uploading model would generate a larger variety of $\Cq$.
+Fig.~\ref{fig:noisy}(c) supports the aforementioned claim through a comparison between the basis-equivalent ($n=3$), three-round re-uploading model and $N=9$ parallel model.
+In the absence of noise, the parallel model is harder to dequantize.
+Still, when noise is present (with $\gamma=0.1$ in this instance), the re-uploading model becomes harder to dequantize as the total number of layers in trainable circuits increases.